hydramod/DevOps-Learning-AWS/README.md

 ---

-## Assignment 1 – VPC, Bastion, and Monitoring Setup
+## VPC, Bastion, and Monitoring Setup

 ### Objective
 Design and deploy a **secure AWS VPC** environment with: